Last updated on September 23rd, 2023

 How to Change a Bath Tap Washer

 The size box spanner needed for bath taps is 32 mm.
 This will cover almost all bath tap backnuts.
-You can buy a backnut box spanner with 32 mm at one end for bath tap backnuts, and 27 mm at the other end for basin tap backnuts.
+You can buy a backnut box spanner with 32 mm at one end for bath tap backnuts, and 27 mm at the other end for bathroom sink tap backnuts.

 Changing bath taps can sometimes take half an hour, and other times take half a day.
 Every job and situation is different, but changing bath taps can be very awkward.